dhwanijasoliya/dhwanijasoliya/README.md

 I’m an enthusiastic **MSc.
 Data Science** student, actively working on my **thesis** while gaining real-world experience as a **Part-Time Data Scientist** at KUGU Homes.
 I love exploring the intersection of **machine learning** and **data-driven solutions** to solve real-world problems.

-💡 **Fun Fact**: When I’m not wrangling data, you’ll find me either playing chess ♟️ or exploring nature 🌲.
+💡 **Fun Fact**: When I’m not wrangling data, you’ll find me exploring nature 🌲.

 ---